Mathias-SantAnna/lotr-collectibles/TESTING.md

 **Increment and Decrement Buttons**

-- For the products that have a size and all golf clubs that have right and left, increment & decrement buttons are not disabled.
+- For the products increment & decrement buttons are not disabled.
 If `id` is used for this, one of them works but the other one does not (and `id` cannot be used for duplicate id error on html validation).
 If `class` is used, when one of them is disabled, another one is also disabled.
 By setting a unique class, this would work but do not know how to implement this in JavaScript using Django template and it is not a major issue, leave it as an unsolved issue

 **Sorting Products By Price Including Discounted Price**